CatalogueOfLife/portal/_posts/2021-04-14-stable-ids.md

 It also forces a change in identifiers when

  - an authorship was added
- - a major status change occurrs from accepted <-> synonym
+ - a major status change occurs from accepted <-> synonym
  - if the accepted name of a synonym changes

 In case there have been multiple previous IDs for the same name we prefer the ID from the oldest release to keep stability.